esper-io/console_docs/docs/content-management/transfer.md

 Step 3: You then choose the path on the devices where you want the file to be transferred.
 Once completed click on **Transfer**.
+Previously, you could push files to the internal storage of a device.
+Now, you can push and store the files on a removable storage device like SD cards.
+All the removable storage devices will have an unique eight-character ID.
+But you don’t need to worry about the ID.
+You just need to add "ESPER_EXTERNAL" at the beginning.